 Now that Comic-Con is over, I feel it is time for me to share my perspective about the San Diego Comic-Con Unofficial Blog site (@SD_Comic_Con).
 When Sarah of the ConShark.com announced on Sunday morning of Comic-Con that she resigned from the team for ‘ethical reasons’ involving dishonesty and breaking Hall H line policy, I realized that was the final confirmation I needed.
 Many of you may have made the assumption that those that blog about Comic-Con are one big happy family, unfortunately that is not the case.
 Those of you that have been paying attention may have noticed tension and negativity from them towards me and my site over this past year.
 They have made snide remarks and accusations towards me over Twitter but I have chosen to stay quiet on it.
-In Sarah’s case, I think it’s safe to assume this wasn’t an isolated incident for her but a straw that broke the camels back.
+In Sarah’s case, I think it’s safe to assume this wasn’t an isolated incident for her but a straw that broke the camel’s back.
 Well it’s time to tell my story.

 About 18 months ago, the newly appointed Editor-in-Chief, Jeremy Rutz, asked me to join the newly formed blog team.
 Over a few months, we brainstormed, collaborated, and dreamed of the future.
 Then in the dead of winter, Jeremy chose to post a an article about Comic-Con International’s financial information.
 I felt the article made assumptions and insinuated questionable practices just because of the big numbers involved.
 More importantly, it felt like the blog site was trying to pick a fight with CCI for no reason.
-We were doing it to just to get attention.
+We were doing it to just get attention.
 Since I was privy to way more information than him, I asked him to consider pulling or at least temper it- which he refused.
-I thought it was in poor taste but fine- it’s just a difference of opinion.
-Then we made a move into advertising and plastering ads all over the site with now the focus becoming about generating traffic.
-So again, I talked Jeremy about this and he made it very clear that we are going to monetize this with and the focus was going to be on gaining numbers.
+I thought it was in poor taste but fine- it was just a difference of opinion.
+Then we made a move into advertising and plastering ads all over the site with the focus becoming about generating traffic.
+So again, I talked Jeremy about this and he made it very clear that we are going to monetize this site and the focus was going to be on gaining numbers.
 I didn’t like it because it took our focus off of the fans but I stuck with it.
-I have nothing against advertising, but the focus to me changed at that point from fans to attracting clicks.
+I have nothing against advertising, but the focus to me changed at that point from fans to click bait.
 Then came the criticism from Jeremy about my own site, that I was spending too much time on it and wasn’t giving the SDCC Blog site enough of my attention- which also led to monitoring my tweets and my updates.
 Our agreement was I would operate my site as normal and post when I could to their site.
 After some more troubling conversation with Jeremy, it was clear his intention was for my site (and others) to go away leaving the giant conglomeration of the SDCC Blog site dominating the space.
 I was not down for that.
-In my core, I want as many people to launch their own site and write about their love for Comic-Con- and I want to inspire them to do so.
+In my core, I want as many people to launch their own site and write about their love for Comic-Con and I want to inspire them to do so.
 I had no interest in becoming an empire and stomping out the ‘little guys’.
 So because of taking a negative posture with CCI, a focus on traffic over fans, and a desire to build an empire, I knew it was time to leave just after a few months.
 Our departure was amicable and I thought that would be the end of the drama and I started to focus on covering Comic-Con 2013 on my own.

 Since that time, it’s been very clear they have no love for me.
 They have attempted to sour my relationship with CCI and have regularly fired Twitter negativity about me for no reason like this: